FedCostAware: Enabling Cost-Aware Federated Learning on the Cloud: Evaluations

 The evaluation of our cost-aware scheduling algorithm, FedCostAware, demonstrates its effectiveness in reducing cloud computing costs for FL across multiple datasets.
 Table \ref{tab:experiment_costs_savings} presents a comparison of the total costs and savings achieved by FedCostAware compared to two baseline approaches: standard spot instances and on-demand instances.
 The results indicate that FedCostAware consistently outperforms both baselines by achieving significant cost reductions.

 The most representative results come from the Fed-ISIC2019 and AI-READI datasets, both of which do not involve any artificially introduced wait time and reflect realistic FL workloads.
-For the Fed-ISIC2019 dataset, FedCostAware achieves a cost reduction of 70.47\% compared to on-demand instances and 24.67\% compared to spot instances.
-Similarly, for the AI-READI dataset, FedCostAware yields 67.18\% savings over on-demand instances and 12.75\% over spot instances.
+For the Fed-ISIC2019 dataset, FedCostAware achieves a cost reduction of 70.47\% compared to on-demand instances.
+Similarly, for the AI-READI dataset, FedCostAware yields 67.18\% savings over on-demand instances.
 These results highlight FedCostAware’s real-world applicability, particularly in domains such as healthcare, where computational efficiency is crucial.
 In all datasets, FedCostAware consistently delivers the highest savings relative to the on-demand baseline, with a peak reduction of 72.22\% observed in the CIFAR-10 dataset.
 Even when compared to the more cost-effective spot instance baseline, FedCostAware achieves significant additional savings by reducing idle time and optimizing instance lifecycles.

 Figure \ref{fig:flamby_timeline} provides an illustration of the operational states of six clients over time for the Fed-ISIC2019 dataset.
 In this example, the first client has the largest volume of data and consequently the longest local training time, so its compute instance remains active throughout the entire training process.
 In contrast, the other client instances are dynamically managed and intelligently terminated (shown as green savings) by FedCostAware to reduce machine idle time and optimize cost-efficiency.
 FedCostAware terminates the compute instances of clients that finish local training early and restarts them ahead of time to synchronize the whole training process.
 In addition, as the graph illustrates, the training time for clients after a cold start is relatively longer compared to the training time in a warm start scenario, highlighting the importance of accounting for both the cold start and the warm start training time during estimation.
 Figure~\ref{fig:cost} shows the accumulated costs for each client over 20 training rounds on the Fed-ISIC2019 dataset when using the FedCostAware algorithm.
 The plot highlights the cost variations across six clients due to heterogeneous resource usage and dynamic scheduling.